lucko/spark-docs/docs/guides/finding-lag-spikes.md

 ### Step 2: Use `/spark profiler` with `--only-ticks-over` to find the cause

 The [`--only-ticks-over`](../Command-Usage#spark-profiler) option means that spark will only profile game ticks that last longer than the given threshold.
-This filters out all of the "normal" game-stuff and just leaves the laggy ticks to worry about.
+This filters out all the "normal" game-stuff and just leaves the laggy ticks to worry about.

 You can use Step 1 to determine a good threshold value, I recommend using a value between 50 and 100 - but it should always be less than the duration taken by "laggy" ticks.